slitvinov/gitlog/README.md

 E = i(T*T)*i(H*T)
 </pre>
-is a polynomial of `t` with maximum at `t = 0.473` and two conditional distributions are weighted guesses for two biases.
+is a polynomial of `t` with maximum at `t = 0.473` and two conditional distributions are weighted guesses for two biases (polynomials of `z`):

 <pre>
 Q1 = T*H/i(T*H)